psiace-archive/awesome-stars/README.md

 - [maekawatoshiki/vicis](https://github.com/maekawatoshiki/vicis) - Manipulate LLVM-IR in Pure Rust (also aiming at creating a better LLVM)
 - [RAUI-labs/raui](https://github.com/RAUI-labs/raui) - Rust implementation of Renderer Agnostic User Interface
 - [theseus-os/Theseus](https://github.com/theseus-os/Theseus) - Theseus is a modern OS written from scratch in Rust that explores 𝐢𝐧𝐭𝐫𝐚𝐥𝐢𝐧𝐠𝐮𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧, novel OS structure, and state management.
 It strives to close the semantic gap between compiler and hardware in order to maximally leverage the power of language safety, and thus shift OS responsibilities (resource management) into the compiler.
-- [datafuselabs/datafuse](https://github.com/datafuselabs/datafuse) - An elastic and scalable Cloud Warehouse, offers Blazing Fast Query and combines Elasticity, Simplicity, Low cost of the Cloud, built to make the Data Cloud easy
 - [repnop/vanadinite](https://github.com/repnop/vanadinite) - RISC-V OS written in Rust
 - [infinyon/fluvio](https://github.com/infinyon/fluvio) - Programmable platform for data in motion
 - [Lapz/tox](https://github.com/Lapz/tox) - Tox is a statically typed version programming language that is written in rust.